-Recognizing the escalating demand for our services, For All Seasons proposes an expansion and renovation of its existing agency-owned facility to better serve our community's needs.
+Since 1986, For All Seasons, Inc. has been a cornerstone of support for the residents of Talbot County, the Mid-Shore region, and the state providing essential behavioral health and rape crisis services to all in need, regardless of one's ability to pay.
+We serve clients from age to .
+Recognizing the escalating demand for our services, we are proposing an expansion and renovation of our existing facility to better serve our community's needs.
 This capital improvement project will improve For All Seasons' headquarters built in 1957, located at 300 Talbot Street in Easton.
-These improvements are essential and will expand the agency's capacity to support low- and moderate-income residents of Talbot County by increasing their ability to provide consistent, high-quality services in a safe, secure, and respectful environment.
+These improvements are essential and will expand our capacity to support low- and moderate-income residents of Talbot County by increasing our ability to provide consistent, high-quality services in a safe, secure, and respectful environment.